Generating Labels for Regression of Subjective Constructs using Triplet Embeddings: Experiments

 We generate a list of noisy triplets $\S$ by randomly and uniformly selecting each triplet $(i,j,k)$ from the pool of all possible unique triplets.
-Each triplet $t=(i,j,k)$ is \textit{correctly} labelled by $w_t$ with probability $f(|d_{ij} - d_{ik}|)$.
+Each triplet $t=(i,j,k)$ is \textit{correctly} labeled by $w_t$ with probability $f(|\bm{D}^*_{ij} - \bm{D}^*_{ik}|)$.

-We use eight different fractions of the total possible number of triplets $|\T|$ using logarithmic increments such that $|\S| = \{0.0005,\ldots,0.1077\}|\T|$, which goes from $0.05\%$ to $10.77\%$ of $|\T|$.
+We test eight different fractions of the total possible number of triplets $|\T|$ using logarithmic increments such that $|\S| = \{0.0005,\ldots,0.1077\}|\T|$, which goes from $0.05\%$ to $10.77\%$ of $|\T|$.
 We use a logarithmic scale to have more resolution for smaller percentages of the total number of possible unique triplets.
 Note that for 267 frames (task A), the total number of unique triplets is 9,410,415.
-The queried triplets are randomly and uniformly sampled from all possible unique triplets, since there is no guarantee of better performance for active sampling algorithms in this problem \cite{Jamieson2015}.
+The queried triplets are randomly and uniformly sampled from all possible unique triplets, since there is no guarantee of better performance for active sampling algorithms in this problem \citep{Jamieson2015}.

-We use various algorithms available in the literature to solve the triplet embedding problem: STE (with $\sigma=1/\sqrt{2}$ fixed and tSTE with $\alpha \in \{2,10\}$ \cite{VanDerMaaten2012}, GNMDS (parameter-free) with hinge loss \cite{Agarwal2007}, and CKL with $\mu\in\{2,10\}$ \cite{Tamuz2011CKL}.
-Note that STE and GNMDS pose convex problems, while tSTE and CKL pose non-convex problems.
-Therefore, we perform 30 different random starts for each set of parameters.
+We use various algorithms available in the literature to solve the triplet embedding problem: Stochastic Triplet Embeddings (STE) \citep{VanDerMaaten2012} (with $\sigma=1/\sqrt{2}$) and t-Student Stochastic Triplet Embeddings (tSTE) \citep{VanDerMaaten2012} (with $\alpha \in \{2,10\}$), Generalized Non-metric Multidimensional Scaling (GNMDS) \citep{Agarwal2007} (parameter-free) with hinge loss, and Crowd Kernel Learning (CKL) \citep{Tamuz2011CKL} (with $\mu\in\{2,10\}$).
+We use gradient descent to optimize all the loss functions proposed by the algorithms.
+Note that STE and GNMDS pose convex problems, while tSTE and CKL pose non-convex problems, and therefore we perform 30 different random starts for each set of parameters.

 We now describe the three experimental settings we use to validate our approach.